 The hardscape also lends a sculptural addition to the gardens.
 When the plants are dormant, the bones of the garden are visible and that is a great time to do planning for the next year.

-We have made changes in what used to be the children's garden, it now is home to our 6' Monarch banner, a perfect backdrop for photographs.
-Children and adults of all ages seem to gravitate to our banner.
-Our raised beds contain stinging nettle, yes the weed, but it is a host plant for the Red Admiral butterfly.
+We have made changes in what used to be the children's garden, it now part of our Insectarium, full of all the beneficial insects.
+Have your picture taken in a butterfly chair surrounded by zinnias and other colorful butterfly attracting plants.
+Our new raised beds contain a mixture of edible herbs and lots of pollinator plants.
+We also grow stinging nettle, yes the weed, which also happens to be the host plant for the Red Admiral butterfly.
 We also have stands of Mountain mint which are a magnet for the beneficial insects we attract to the gardens.
 Come see how a "weed patch" can be beneficial for your garden.
-Our compost piles both active and passive are behind our 6' butterfly banner, so come check out how to create black gold in your garden.
+Our compost piles, both active and passive, are behind our pollinator gardens, so come learn how to make your own black gold for your garden.